thiagontnx/foundation/groupfoundation/foundation.rst

 .. figure:: images/11.png

-From within the Foundation VM console, download your desired AOS package from http://10.42.194.11/workshop_staging/nht/.
+From within the Foundation VM console, download your desired AOS package from:

+- *If using a PHX cluster* - http://10.42.194.11/workshop_staging/nht/
+- *If using a RTP cluster* - http://10.55.251.38/workshop_staging/nht/

 .. note::